Listen to Early 78s

 What do Early78s sound like?

-If you have not heard very old recordings before, listening to them can be – at first – rather difficult.
-But, I assure you, you will be immensely rewarded by spending a few minutes acquiring the skill – for it is a skill – required.
-Helping you to acquire this skill is the purpose of this page!
-You see, the trouble is, that recordings made before ~1925-26 were made by a purely mechanical system.
-Sound was gathered into a conical horn and was intensified as it came to the narrow end, which was about 0.5″ (12mm) across.
-The sound waves then entered a shallow chamber about 2″ (5cm) in diameter This had a very thin glass disc on the other side, which vibrated as the sound waves fell upon it.
-One end of a ‘see-saw’ lever was attached to the centre of the glass disc.
-The other end carried a sharp point which engraved (or embossed) these vibrations to a rotating disc of wax.
+You see, the trouble is that recordings made before about 1925–26 were produced by a purely mechanical system.
+Sound was gathered into a conical horn and intensified as it reached the narrow end, which was about 0.5″ (12 mm) across.
+The sound waves then entered a shallow chamber about 2″ (5 cm) in diameter.
+This had a very thin glass disc on the other side, which vibrated as the sound waves struck it.
+One end of a “see-saw” lever was attached to the centre of the glass disc, while the other end carried a sharp point that engraved (or embossed) these vibrations onto a rotating disc of wax.
 All this work was done by the energy in the sound waves alone.
-The musical range was very small, so the sound was pretty thin.
-Worse, the material from which the records were pressed was often coarse – and that added unwanted background noise when you played the disc.

 But please let me ask you a question.
 If it turned out that your great-great-grandfather had made a record in 1920, surely you would want to hear it?
 Of course you would!
-So immediately, you have discovered an interest in ‘old recordings’ – even if they are technically poor by today’s standards.
+So immediately, you have discovered an interest in “old recordings”—even if they are technically poor by today’s standards.

 Band recordings

-Bands’ may be of many different formats; but very frequently before 1920, the default studio band resembled most of all, a military band.
+Bands may be of many different formats; but very frequently before 1920, the default studio band resembled most of all, a military band.
 We might say a ‘wind band’ today.
 They could provide enough volume to drive the early recording equipment in instrumental numbers, and often provided backing for vocal records and instrumental solos.
-We also have a category below for true Military Bands – those of a specific regiment.
+We also have a category below for Military Bands of a specific regiment.
 However, the distinction may be blurred, because in those days, many London-based regimental bandsmen were allowed to accept freelance engagements, and would have recorded with civilian studio bands like those under this heading.

 Dance bands and jazz